-The guardian ad litem and DHHR respond, contending that the circuit court did not abuse its discretion in denying Petitioner Mother an improvement period.
-The guardian and DHHR argue that Petitioner Mother did not show by clear and convincing evidence, pursuant to West Virginia Code § 49-6-12(b)(2), that she would be likely to fully participate in an improvement period.
-They both assert that Petitioner Mother never admitted to any parenting inadequacies that would benefit from remedial or reunification services.
-In support, they assert that Petitioner Mother did not cooperate adequately in her services, had anger outbursts and spoke about inappropriate topics at her supervised visits with the child, and once had a physical altercation with the child's aunt in the child's presence.
-Moreover, the guardian highlights that the child has shared that she is afraid of Petitioner Mother.
-DHHR further argues that the evaluating psychologist indicated that she could not make a clear diagnosis of Petitioner Mother's mental condition because Petitioner Mother refused to release her medical records and Petitioner Mother's recollection of her medical history was poor.
-DHHR also notes that under West Virginia Code § 49-6-3(d)(1), it is "not required to make reasonable efforts to preserve the family if the court determines: (1) [t]he parent has subjected the child . . . to aggravated circumstances which include, but are not limited to, . . . sexual abuse."
+The guardian ad litem and DHHR respond, contending that the circuit court did not abuse its discretion in denying Petitioner Father an improvement period.
+The guardian and DHHR argue that Petitioner Father stood silent at the adjudicatory and dispositional hearings and did not move for an improvement period.
+Accordingly, they argue that Petitioner Father did not show by clear and convincing evidence, pursuant to West Virginia Code § 49-6-12(b)(2), that he would likely participate in an improvement period.
+They both assert that Petitioner Father never admitted to any parenting inadequacies that would benefit from remedial or reunification services.
+DHHR further argues that under West Virginia Code § 49-6-3(d)(1), it is "not required to make reasonable efforts to preserve the family if the court determines: (1) [t]he parent has subjected the child . . . to aggravated circumstances, which include, but are not limited to . . . sexual abuse."

-The Court finds no abuse of discretion in denying Petitioner Mother an improvement period.
+The Court finds no abuse of discretion in denying Petitioner Father an improvement period.
 This Court has held as follows:

-"[C]ourts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened" Syllabus point 1, In re R.J.M., 164 W.Va.
+"[C]ourts are not required to exhaust every speculative possibility of parental improvement before terminating parental rights where it appears that the welfare of the child will be seriously threatened ....."
+Syllabus point 1, In re R.J.M., 164 W.Va.
 496, 266 S.E.2d 114 (1980).